In the following sections, we will outline what IP is, how and when violations occur and how we can help.

 With a risk profile in place as it relates to business activity and proximity to others’ IP, the next step is to develop safeguarding procedures as it relates to these instances.
-This may, for example, include guidelines as it relates to use of copyright material (as well as outline where to find images that are free to use).
-Crucially, those activities which are routine and are found to offer risk of IP violation should have procedures in place to ensure that risk is minimised.
+This may, for example, include guidelines as it relates to using copyright material (as well as an outline of where to find images that are free to use).
+Crucially, those activities which are routine and are found to offer a risk of IP violation should have procedures in place to ensure that risk is minimised.

 3. Educate your team

 Once the previous two steps have been completed it is important to educate your team.
 Business owners are ultimately responsible for the actions of their employees when it comes to intellectual property violations – and it is the business which suffers should one occur.
 Routine sessions highlighting key risks, reporting and safeguarding procedures will reduce the risk of an IP infringement occurring.

 If you need assistance related to avoiding intellectual property violations, contact our team to discuss the next steps.

 What are the consequences of intellectual property violations?

 Most intellectual property violations fall under civil law – which in essence concern the legal arbitration of interests between businesses and individuals.
 Some intellectual property violations can fall under criminal law (e.g., counterfeiting) – which results in criminal sanctions and punishments.